APDF-blockchain/wallet/README.md

 # Some useful curl commands

-## Init the wallet
-curl -H "Content-Type: application/json" -X POST http://localhost:4001/wallet/init

-## Create a txOut
+## Create a wallet
-curl -H "Content-Type: application/json" -X POST http://localhost:4001/wallet/create-tx-out/12345/54321/10/5
+curl -H "Content-Type: application/json" -X POST http://localhost:4001/wallet/create/1234

 # Example HTTP GET requests

-## For getBalance()
+## For getBalance() Note: this is no longer used, but keeping for posterity
 This is an ugly looking GET request, but it does allow the browser to execute it with an array count of 2.

 http://localhost:4001/wallet/balance/f3a1e69b6176052fcc4a3248f1c5a91dea308ca9?unspentTxOuts[]={'txOutId': "1", 'txOutIndex': 1, 'address': "someadress", 'amount': 10}&unspentTxOuts[]={'txOutId': "1", 'txOutIndex': 1, 'address': "someadress", 'amount': 10}